Get insider access

 No (mono)

-This speaker has fantastic directivity thanks to its 360-degree design.
-Your audio is consistent from all angles.
+This speaker has a decent soundstage.
+It only reproduces audio in mono, so you'll need a second one to produce stereo audio.
+But, thanks to its 360-degree design, it has very good directivity, so your audio is consistent from all angles.
 That said, like the Amazon Echo Pop, it needs to be connected to another unit to play stereo audio.

 5.9